 If you are in New York, you need to get the world-famous NYC cheesecake.
-We had it both in Magnolia Bakery and Junior’s – which is said to have the best cheesecake in town (tip: don’t get the plain version!
+We tried it at Magnolia Bakery and Junior’s – which is said to have the best cheesecake in town (tip: don’t get the plain version!
 “Upgrade with strawberry and graduate with blueberry” 😉

-I also tried Shake Shack for the first time – and even if I didn’t appreciate it like In-N-Out, it’s still a must try!
-It felt a lil healthier than the usual fast food.
+I also tried Shake Shack for the first time – and even if I didn’t appreciate it like In-N-Out, it’s still a must-try!
+It felt slightly healthier than the usual fast food.

 Also, you are allowed to get crazy trying all sorts of cocktails!
 I mean..
 You are in New York!
 I enjoyed the 230 Fith Rooftop Bar (sweet potatoes fries were delicious!): they even give you fluffy robes and blankets if you wanna sit outside (it was freezing and I didn’t wanna leave my robe at all!).

-If you are in the Wall Street area (and if you don’t mind spending some money), stop by the awards winning Dead Rabbit Pub for drinks and finger food: the atmosphere is quite unique (and dark!), the floor covered with sawdust and the drinks, indeed, very particular.
+If you are in the Wall Street area (and if you don’t mind spending some money), stop by the award-winning Dead Rabbit Pub for drinks and finger food: the atmosphere is quite unique (and dark!), the floor covered with sawdust and the drinks, indeed, very particular.